-They are both milk-derived proteins, and can be further purified to produce micellular casein and whey isolate; which are the same core proteins; just without all the extra sugars and fats that remain with regular whey or casein after separation from milk product (or byproduct).
+They are both milk-derived proteins, and can be further purified to produce micellular casein and whey isolate.
+Both of which are the same core proteins, just without all the extra sugars and fats found in natural whey or casein after separation from milk product (or byproduct) .

 So, which type of protein should you be taking?
 Casein or Whey?
 And, what other types are out there?

 That’s the purpose of this article, because there are a lot of variations and important factors to consider.
 So first we are going to dive real deep into the differences between Whey and Casein.
 After that, we’re going to go over protein purity, quality, and extraction practices, and then, lastly we will talk a bit about what else is out there.